Aur3ns/Morpheus/README.md

 ## Overview

 Morpheus is a covert tool designed to dump the memory of the Windows process "lsass.exe" and exfiltrate it using stealthy network techniques.
-Unlike traditional tools such as Mimikatz, lsassStealer performs all operations entirely in RAM—minimizing disk artifacts—and leverages advanced network obfuscation methods to evade detection by Windows Defender, EDR, and forensic tools.
+Unlike traditional tools such as Mimikatz, Morpheus performs all operations entirely in RAM—minimizing disk artifacts—and leverages advanced network obfuscation methods to evade detection by Windows Defender, EDR, and forensic tools.

 The project consists of:
 - A dumper (`morpheus.c`) that extracts the target process's memory (`lsass.exe`) using Windows debugging APIs.